A topic from the subject of Safety Protocols in Chemistry.

 1. Put on safety goggles and gloves.

-3. Slowly add sodium bicarbonate powder to the acid while stirring until the pH reaches 7 (neutral), as indicated by pH paper.
+3. Slowly add sodium bicarbonate powder to the acid while stirring constantly until the pH reaches 7 (neutral), as indicated by pH paper.

 4. Continue adding sodium bicarbonate until the solution turns slightly basic (pH > 7).